 All Organizational Sciences graduate students are required to gain practical experience through projects, internships, or jobs.
 A variety of faculty members, research institutes, local colleges and universities, and local organizations employ DBOS students.
 For example, the Institute of Organizational and Program Evaluation Research is an organized research unit in DBOS that has employed and provided practical experience for numerous organizational students.

 The Organizational Sciences programs admit students with either a bachelor's or a master's degree in psychology, business administration, or related fields.
 We have a very generous transfer-of-units policy for students who have already earned a Master's degree from another institution.
 That is, if you are applying for a Ph.D. degree, you may transfer up to 24 units of relevant coursework and a Master's Thesis.
 The program does admit students each year directly from undergraduate programs and we also admit mid-career students who are returning to the university after more extensive work experience.
 We seek a diverse student body and do not discriminate on the basis of age, gender, national origin, religion, sexual preference, disability or other minority status.

 Generous gifts to Claremont Graduate University have made it possible for us to realize our mission of making high-quality graduate education more accessible to a diverse group of students.
 We are happy to report that all Organizational Behavior and Positive Organizational Psychology students who request financial aid receive fellowships.
-At the time a student is offered admission to one of our graduate programs, SBOS faculty contact students to discuss the details of their financial aid package.
+At the time a student is offered admission to one of our graduate programs, DBOS faculty contact students to discuss the details of their financial aid package.
 In addition, significant increases in faculty research funding have resulted in a substantial increase in the number of stipends and the amount of tuition remission support we are able to provide.
-SBOS also regularly hires students for paid teaching assistantships.
+DBOS also regularly hires students for paid teaching assistantships.
 The CGU Office of Student Financing assists students with finding work study positions, private scholarships, and government loans.